Ten Reasons Why Online Poker Could Be Outlawed

 Will we ever learn?

 Is anyone else disturbed that so many poker proponents have been dead wrong time after time?
 And when they’re proven wrong, who ends up paying the price?
 Answer: Poker and everyone involved in the game — including its players, cardroom staff, online support teams, and all related industries — from media outlets to software developers to marketing professionals.
 Talk to so many of my friends who have been laid off from poker jobs within the last few years, simply because the money wasn’t available to pay them anymore.
 That’s the cost of a stagnant domestic poker market.
-Worsening poker games — less poker options — and for some, even unemployment.
+Worsening poker games — fewer poker options — and for some, even unemployment.

 Fact is, right now, the Sheldon Adelson-backed Coalition to Stop Online Gambling is winning the political battle in Washington.
 In fact, they’re kicking our asses.
 We aren’t even covering the spread.
 As I wrote yesterday, “they are outspending, outmaneuvering, outthinking and outworking (us), despite the hard work and best intentions of many.”
 Listen up, people.
 We are losing.